Equivalence of Extended $U(1)$ Chern-Simons and Reshetikhin-Turaev TQFTs: Extended Equivalence of Chern--Simons and RT Theories Extended Equivalence of U(1) Chern--Simons and RT Theories)

 The preceding theorems already provide a rigorous extended RT TQFT in Turaev's sense.
 The next theorem does \emph{not} redefine that TQFT.
-Its purpose is to identify, for the special closed extended \(3\)-manifolds arising as handlebody closures in the pairing construction, the Walker weight on the RT side with the signature defect of the corresponding surgery presentation.
-This is the extra input needed to upgrade the closed comparison theorem of Section~\ref{Closed Comparison-Between-rank–one} to an exact boundary equivalence statement.
+Its purpose is to identify, for the special closed extended \(3\)-manifolds arising as handlebody closures in the pairing construction, the extended normalization carried by the RT side with the corresponding extended normalization on the Chern--Simons side.
+This is the additional input needed to pass from the exact closed equivalence theorem of Section~\ref{Closed Comparison-Between-rank–one} to the equality of boundary matrix elements in the handlebody pairing construction.

 \begin{theorem} Fix \(k\in 2\mathbb Z_{>0}\).
-Let $X:(\Sigma_{\mathrm{in}},\lambda_{\mathrm{in}}) \rightarrow (\Sigma_{\mathrm{out}},\lambda_{\mathrm{out}})$ be an extended bordism, and let
+Let $X:(\Sigma_{\mathrm{in}},\lambda_{\mathrm{in}}) \longrightarrow (\Sigma_{\mathrm{out}},\lambda_{\mathrm{out}})$ be an extended bordism, and let

 Choose standard handlebody representatives

 and form the closed extended \(3\)-manifold